 Relative Value of Solvent and Expeller Soybean Meal for Lactating Dairy Cows

 The SoyPlus manufacturing process is ISO 9001 certified.
 ISO 9001 is an internationally recognized quality management standard.
-With its ISO 9001 certification, Landus Cooperative has proven that it follows and meets the requirements of the standard.
+With its ISO 9001 certification, Landus has proven that it follows and meets the requirements of the standard.

 HACCP (Hazard Analysis Critical Control Points)